Ryan-Hernandezz/Alfred-Assistant/README.md

 A virtual assistant built with python that performs several tasks such as opening youtube, google, etc. Does searches using default web browser.
 Takes and retrives notes in seperate txt file.
 Sends messages using twilio Api.
 And much more!
+Not yet fully completed have more ideas to implement in the future.

 ![intro-1526499896](https://user-images.githubusercontent.com/47878915/168448370-c12c96f0-444b-4802-8672-2c4085b47a8c.jpg)